 - Make the grilled zucchini salad: Cut the corn off the cob (see the recipe video below for tips) and cut the zucchini into half moons.
 Add them to a large bowl or salad bowl then add the rest of the ingredients, except for the goat cheese.
 Pour half of the dressing on top then toss everything to coat.

 - Garnish and serve: Crumble the goat cheese on top then drizzle the rest of the ingredients over the cheese and top with fresh chopped basil.

 Zucchini Salad Recipe: FAQs

 Adding salt to the zucchini adds more flavor so you don't have to add more salt to the salad itself later.

 Zucchini is a vegetable with a high water content.
-If they're over cooked, more of that water will release from he veggie, resulting in a mushy consistency.
+If they're overcooked, more of that water will release from the veggie, resulting in a mushy consistency.
 Cutting the zucchini into larger pieces helps them from overcooking before the grill marks are there.